 The Rockets' weapon of choice Friday was a no-huddle attack that left William Penn (3-5, 2-1) constantly backpedaling.
 Spring Grove needed less than two minutes to record its first touchdown -- a 15-yard catch by Austin Nee.
 The Rockets scored on nine of their 13 offensive possessions.

 When Spring Grove did stall, it was able to turn to freshman kicker Andrew Luckenbaugh.
 He hit three field goals Friday, including a 47-yarder in the third quarter.

 "You throw that in on top of it?"
 Stoner said.
 "It's fantastic.
 I'm giddy as a little school girl."

 "They didn't know what to do since we were rushing everything all the time," Delaughter said of the no-huddle.

 William Penn didn't help its own cause.
-It committed three turnovers and allowed Spring Grove to go 6-of-10 on third-down conversions in the
+It committed three turnovers and allowed Spring Grove to go 6-of-10 on third-down conversions in the first half.